szepeviktor/wordpress-plugin-construction/multipart-robotstxt-editor/trunk/readme.txt

 = This is a 'just released' plugin! =

 You can edit your robots.txt and add remote content to it.
-E.g. you have several site and want to use a centralized robots.txt.
+E.g. you have several sites and want to use a centralized robots.txt.

 = Features =